diamante-io/Diamante-Net-Core/docs/software/performance.md

 Some key configuration choices concerning storage access will greatly affect performance:

-  1. The `BUCKET_DIR_PATH` config option sets the location that `DiamNet-core` places its buckets while (re)writing the bucket list.
+  1. The `BUCKET_DIR_PATH` config option sets the location that `diamnet-core` places its buckets while (re)writing the bucket list.
 This should be located on a relatively fast, low-latency local disk.
 Ideally SSD or NVMe or similar.
 The faster the better.
-It does not need to be _very_ large and should not grow in usage _very_ fast, though `DiamNet-core` will fail if it fills up, so keep an eye on its utilization and make sure there's plenty of room.
+It does not need to be _very_ large and should not grow in usage _very_ fast, though `diamnet-core` will fail if it fills up, so keep an eye on its utilization and make sure there's plenty of room.
   2. The `DATABASE` config value controls not only which _kind_ of database the node is performing transactions against, but also _where_ the database is located.
-Unlike with many database-backed programs, the _content_ of the database in a `DiamNet-core` installation is somewhat ephemeral: every node has a complete copy of it, as does every history archive, and the database can always be restored / rebuilt from history archives (it is in fact being continuously backed up every 5 minutes).
+Unlike with many database-backed programs, the _content_ of the database in a `diamnet-core` installation is somewhat ephemeral: every node has a complete copy of it, as does every history archive, and the database can always be restored / rebuilt from history archives (it is in fact being continuously backed up every 5 minutes).
 So the main thing to optimize for here is latency, especially on nodes doing consensus.
 We recommend either:

      * SQLite on a fast, local disk.
 This is probably the fastest option and is perfectly adequate for many types of node.
-Note: if you are running Horizon, it will need to access DiamNet-core's database to ingest data.
+Note: if you are running Horizon, it will need to access diamnet-core's database to ingest data.
 It is not compatible with SQLite.
      * The newest version of PostgreSQL supported (a minimum version is listed in installation instructions but we usually test with newer versions as well).

-         * Ideally running on the same physical machine as `DiamNet-core`
+         * Ideally running on the same physical machine as `diamnet-core`
          * Ideally on instance storage, though RDS on modern instances is often reasonably low-latency.
          * Ideally communicating through a unix-domain socket.
 That is, with a connection string like `postgresql://dbname=core host=/var/run/postgresql`.
 This may require adjustments to PostgreSQL's `pg_hba.conf` file and/or `postgresql.conf`.